 The first in our series of great hikes around the world was the “Best Hiking Trails in the Americas” and included awe-inspiring trails like the Narrows at Zion National Park in Utah and the Lost City Trek in Columbia.
 Now we take you to the Best Hikes in Europe as chosen by our fellow travelers.

 Europe is a diverse continent, a land of legends and historic battles and for many of us the home of our ancestors.
 It is also a place of great natural beauty where you find rolling hills, lush countryside, rugged coastline, and snow capped mountains.
-All this adds up to some great options for hiking and trekking.
+All this adds up to some great options for hiking and trekking and backpacking around Europe.

 The Seven Lakes Region of Rila, Bulgaria